What to expect from the Breakout Sessions at the LoveRural Conference.

 b) Growing Younger

-c) Rural and Wild – Join Sarah Hulme and Yaz Finch as we share stories of how getting outside can reconnect communities with God, nature and each other.
-This session will bring encouragement, inspiration (and sample risk assessments!) for church communities in rural contexts wanting to give it a go
+c) Rural and WildJoin Sarah and Yaz as we share stories of how getting outside can reconnect communities of all ages with God, nature and each other.
+This session will bring encouragement, inspiration (and sample risk assessments!) for church communities in rural contexts wanting to give it a go. *Please note, this session will include some time outdoors, so please come dressed accordingly!

 Sarah Hulme & Yaz Finch (Methodist Rural Officer & Mission Enabler)